Beverly Park (amusement park): Operating years

-To the closure
+Closure

-In the late 1950s the Amusement Park industry peaked.
+In the late 1950s the amusement park industry peaked.
 After that it began to decline due to urban decay, suburban growth, and the creation and rapid growth of new entertainment sources, such as television.
 In addition to these broad socioeconomic trends, a range of specific factors contributed to the slow decline and consequent closure of Beverly Park in 1974.

-These factors included the ever-increasing rent, the rise in the amount of oil being drilled near the Park, and Bradley's stress in running the business.
-The Bradley and Kaye Manufacturing Plant in Long Beach also shifted Bradley's attention from the Park to his growing business specialized in renovating, creating and selling carousel animals.
+These factors included the ever-increasing rent, the rise in the amount of oil being drilled near the park, and Bradley's stress in running the business.
+The Bradley and Kaye Manufacturing Plant in Long Beach also shifted Bradley's attention from the park to his growing business specialized in renovating, creating and selling carousel animals.

 After Beverly Park closed, Bradley continued to build and launch new and more modern rides.

-One of the most famous rides restored by Bradley was the 1916 C.W.
-Parker Carousel which appeared in other Amusement Parks throughout South California such as Ocean Park Pier and Looff Hippodrome on the Santa Monica Pier.
+One of the most famous rides restored by Bradley was the 1916 C. W. Parker carousel which appeared in other amusement parks throughout South California such as Ocean Park Pier and Looff Hippodrome on the Santa Monica Pier.

 After closure, the sign "closed for renovations" was hung up on the chained gate that used to be the entrance to Beverly Park.
-Some of the rides inside the Park remained on the premises after closure.
+Some of the rides inside the park remained on the premises after closure.

 While Beverly Park was officially closed in 1974, Ponyland lasted until 1979.
 The two locations were both replaced by the Beverly Center in 1982.
 Some features of Beverly Park can be found in Disneyland's attractions, structure and philosophy.
 For example, the idea of taking a family photo based on a specific theme was invented and spread by David Bradley himself and afterwards reused by Walt Disney, who also shared Bradley's suggestion in creating rides whose height was not frightening nor discouraging.
 This has been one of the many factors that have made Walt Disney's concept successful.

 Amenities

-Food Stands
+Food stands

 Beverly Park had a number of food stands selling popcorn, hot dogs, cotton candy and peanuts.
-These snacks were packed in striped paper bags, which made them easily recognizable and added value to the overall feel and atmosphere of the Park.
+These snacks were packed in striped paper bags, which made them easily recognizable and added value to the overall feel and atmosphere of the park.

 Rides

 Beverly Park was characterized by twelve rides.
 Each of them was based on its own particular theme and they were:

 Fun houses changed according to the time of year.
 Moons-ville and the Haunted Castle were well known and appreciated among visiting children.

-Notably, the Haunted Castle ride became famous after the Park closed, when a film crew shooting there discovered that one of the props was a real corpse.
+Notably, the Haunted Castle ride became famous after the park closed, when a film crew shooting there discovered that one of the props was a real corpse.

-During the thirty years of existence of the Amusement Park, the old rides were modified or sold, while new rides were created and implemented in the Park.
-For example, the Little Dipper was sold after many years to other engineers, while decorative animals including "Tony the African Lion" and "Susy the California Black Bear" were exhibited in Circus wagons.
+During the thirty years of existence of the amusement park, the old rides were modified or sold, while new rides were created and implemented in the park.
+For example, the Little Dipper was sold after many years to other engineers, while decorative animals including "Tony the African Lion" and "Susy the California Black Bear" were exhibited in circus wagons.